 Because an accident report is a confidential document, according to TxDOT guidelines, only the following individuals may request a copy:

-- Any involved party
+- Any party involved in the accident

-- Anyone authorized by an involved person
+- Anyone authorized by a person involved in the accident

 - An employer of an involved party

-- The parent of an involved party
+- The parent (or guardian) of an involved party

 - The registered owner of an involved vehicle